tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 >
 >Navigate back to the tileset on MapBox.
 On the left of the screen, you will see a sidebar titled "Vector Layers".
 Copy the name of the polygon layer (it should start with "tp_building_height") below the title.
 Then, return to project repository and navigate to `/src/assets/configs/mapbox/mapConfig.js`.
 Find a object called "TaipeiBuilding" and replace the parameter "source-layer" with the polygon layer name you copied.

-**_looks_4_** In the terminal, execute the following commands one by one to first create a docker network, then build the images and finally start the containers.
+**_looks_4_** In the terminal, execute the following commands one by one to create a docker network and start the containers.

-Create a docker network:
+Creates a Docker network named `br_dashboard` with a specified subnet.
+(Can modify the network subnet as needed.)

 ```bash
 docker network create --driver=bridge --subnet=192.168.128.0/24 --gateway=192.168.128.1  br_dashboard
 ```

-Build DB related images:
+Run the DB containers:

 ```bash
 docker-compose -f docker-compose-db.yaml up -d
 ```

+> **i03**
+> Using the docker logs command to view the PostgreSQL container log, seeing database system is ready to accept connections indicates that PostgreSQL has started successfully.

-Set up the frontend and backend environments: (The containers created via this command are temporary and will stop running after the setup is complete.)
+Initializing the frontend and backend environments: (The containers will stop running once the initialization is complete.)

 ```bash
 docker-compose -f docker-compose-init.yaml up -d
 ```

+> **i04**
+> Within the docker-compose-init.yaml file, three containers are tasked with the following responsibilities:
+> dashboard-fe-init: Execute npm install.
+> dashboard-be-init-manager: Initialize the manager DB.
+> dashboard-be-init-dashboard: Initialize the dashboard DB.

+> **i05**
+> To reinitialize the backend database data, kindly follow these steps:
+> Firstly, ensure the relevant containers are closed.
+> Next, delete the corresponding database volume.
+> Finally, restart the relevant containers sequentially.

 Run the frontend and backend services: